-Australian Cooking - Bush Tucker and Aboriginal Dishes
+Australian Cooking With Bush Tucker and Aboriginal Foods

 Australian Aboriginals have a tradition of their own unique cooking methods, most of the originating in and around outdoor fires.
 Boiling and barbecuing are newer techniques learned.
 Aboriginals ate a balanced diet before the invasion of the British Crown, including seasonal fruits, nuts, roots vegetables, wattles, other plant food, many types of meats, and seafood.

 The advent of Western culture infringed on Aboriginal diets to some extent.
 The diet is known as bush tucker.
 Aboriginals and non-Aboriginals still hunt for turtles, fish, crabs, dugong, mudshells, oysters and other edible animals in the seas.
 This includes sharks and stingrays from time to time.
 Out of the bush, they bring fruit and game animals like goanna lizards, pigs, wallabies, kangaroos, possums, and others.

 Natural Food Plants in Australia

 Aboriginal diets have included a variety of plant food, but the wattle is very well know.
 The wattle grows throughout Australia and has occurred in at least 100 species used by various Aboriginal groups.

 Aboriginals use wattles and other plants in three major ways - 1) food, 2) medicine and 2) materials (tools, weapons, Boomerangs, fibre fishing nets, building materials).
 A few wattles are fully multipurpose in all of these ways and as such, would please chef Alton Brown very much.
 These wattles are the mulga, the earpod wattle, and the strap wattle.